Atenrev/diffusion_continual_learning/readme.md

-# Diffusion Models for Replay in Continual Learning
+# Continual Learning of Diffusion Models with Generative Distillation

 A PyTorch implementation of the continual learning experiments with Diffusion Models described in the following paper: